zotonic/zotonic/doc/manuals/templates/lookups.rst

 .. note:: Seeing which template is selected.

-    The `mod_development` implements a screen where it is possible to see in real time which templates are included and compiled.
+    `mod_development` implements a screen where it is possible to see in real time which templates are included and compiled.
 The full path of all templates can be seen, giving insight in the template selection process.

     See also :ref:`mod_development`